nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

+**Use case: Retrieve information**

+**MSS**

+1. User enters a command to retrieve information
+2. AcademyDirectory obtain the queried information from the students.
+3. AcademyDirectory displays the list of information queried.

+   Use case ends.

+**Extensions**

+* 1a.
+User specifies exact student name.

+    * 1a1.
+AcademyDirectory displays the queried information associated with the queried student.

+         Use case ends.

+* 1a.
+User's queried information is not supported
+    * 1a1.
+AcademyDirectory shows an error message.
+    * 1a2.
+AcademyDirectory requests for the user to try another information.

+        Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.